hypo69/hypo/docs/gemini/en/consultant/src/webdriver/firefox/extentions/try_path_1.3.5/scripts/try_xpath_content.md

  * License, v.
 2.0.
 If a copy of the MPL was not distributed with this
  * file, You can obtain one at http://mozilla.org/MPL/2.0/. */

-// Module for handling Try XPath functionalities.
+// Module for handling Try XPath functionality in a browser extension.
+// This module defines functions for interacting with the browser's DOM,
+// processing XPath expressions, and handling frame navigation and focusing.

 (function (window, undefined) {
     "use strict";

-    // Import necessary functions.
-    from src.utils.jjson import j_loads, j_loads_ns  // Import from jjson
-    from src.logger import logger
-    var tx = tryxpath;
+    // Import necessary functions from tryxpath module. var tx = tryxpath;
     var fu = tryxpath.functions;

-    """Handle Try XPath execution and communication.

-    This module manages the communication and execution of XPath queries on the current page and potentially within frames.
-    """
+    // Import logging functionality.
+    from src.logger import logger;

+    // Prevent multiple script executions.
-    // Flag to prevent multiple content loading. if (tx.isContentLoaded) {
+    if (tx.isContentLoaded) {
         return;
     }
     tx.isContentLoaded = true;

     const dummyItem = "";
     const dummyItems = [];
     const invalidExecutionId = NaN;
-    const styleElementHeader = "/* This style element was inserted by browser add-on, Try xpath.
-If you want to remove this element, please click the reset style button in the popup. */\n";
+    const styleElementHeader =
+        "/* This style element was inserted by browser add-on, Try xpath.\n" + " If you want to remove this element, please click the reset\n" + " style button in the popup. */\n";

-    """Defines attributes for data tracking.
-    These attributes store information about elements, contexts, focus, and frames.
-    """
+    // Attributes used to mark elements.
     var attributes = {
         "element": "data-tryxpath-element",
         "context": "data-tryxpath-context",